kije/NextTrain/README.md

 ==================

 This is the Server side part of NextTrain.
-Due to the limited **JSON support** of the Pebble SDK and httpebble, and to reduce the number of requests made from Pebble, the requests to the SBB and Google Geocode API are made this server script.
+Due to the limited **JSON support** of the Pebble SDK and httpebble, and to reduce the number of requests made from Pebble, the requests to the SBB and Google Geocode API are made by this server script.